Chingu-Solo/solo-koala-021/README.md

 - Search fonts from Google Fonts API
 - Type a sample text to see how it will look like in the font you've searched
-- Choose the text size (12px, 24px, 36px or 48px)
+- Choose the text size (several options to choose)
 - Dark / Light Mode
+- Dark Mode ( Between 6PM and 5AM) / Light Mode (Between 6AM and 5PM)  - Local Time
 - Grid / List Layout
 - Responsive Design